dagster-io/dagster/docs/sections/learn/tutorial/hello_cereal.rst

 or, if you've cloned the git repo, at ``dagster/examples/dagster_examples/intro_tutorial/``.)

 A solid is a unit of computation in a data pipeline.
-Typically, you'll define solids by annotating ordinary Python functions with the :py:func:`@solid <dagster.solid>` decorator.
+Typically, you'll define solids by annotating ordinary Python functions with the :py:func:`@solid <solid>` decorator.

 The logic in our first solid is very straightforward: it just reads in the csv from a hardcoded path and logs the number of rows it finds.

 .. literalinclude:: ../../../../examples/dagster_examples/intro_tutorial/hello_cereal.py
    :linenos:
-   :lines: 1-16
+   :lines: 1-18
    :caption: hello_cereal.py

-In this simplest case, our solid takes no inputs except for the :py:class:`context <dagster.SystemComputeExecutionContext>` in which it executes (provided by the Dagster framework as the first argument to every solid), and also returns no outputs.
+In this simplest case, our solid takes no inputs except for the :py:class:`context <SystemComputeExecutionContext>` in which it executes (provided by the Dagster framework as the first argument to every solid), and also returns no outputs.
 Don't worry, we'll soon encounter solids that are much more dynamic.